georgecctang/community-sports-1/README.md

 ## Setup
 1. Download the project folder.
+### Front End
+1. Install the packages by running `npm install`.
+2. Create a Google API key that enables:
+* Distance Matrix API
+* Geocoding API
+* Maps Javascript API
+3. Create `.env` file from `.env.example` file.
+4. Set the value of `REACT_APP_geocodeKey` to the Google API.
+### Back End
-2. Install the packages by running `npm install` in both the front-end and the back-end folders.
+1. Install the packages by running `npm install`.
-3. Setup psql database.
+2. Create `.env.development` file from `.env.development.example` file.
+3. Set the value of `geocodeKey` to the Google API.

+### Database
+1. Install Postgresql if not previously installed.
+2. Create database named `community_sports`.
+3. Enter the `PGUSER` and `PGPASSWORD` values in `.env.development` based on your Postgresql setting.
 4. Create data tables by running the file `/backend/src/db/schema/01_schema.sql`.
-5. Seed data tatbles by funning all the files in `/backend/src/db/seeds/` sequentially.
+5. Seed data tables by running all the files in `/backend/src/db/seeds/` sequentially.

+### Start up
-6. Start the backend server by running `npm start` in the back-end folder.
+1. Start the backend server by running `npm start` in the back-end folder.
-7. Start the front end page by running `npm start` in the front-end.
+2. Start the front end page by running `npm start` in the front-end.
-8. Register for a new account.
+3. Register for a new account.